Wonderful Indonesia was on my wishlist for many reasons.

 Wonderful Indonesia Islands Galore

-They say there are more than 17000 islands in Indonesia.
+They say there are more than 17000 islands in this nation.
 The truth is no one knows the exact number of islands.
 I realized the enormity of the task of counting islands when we were literally island hopping in East Indonesia in a paradise called Raja Ampat.
 From the flight itself, you start observing the big and small dots in the blue ocean waters.
 Most of them have an emerald green outline that makes them look like jewels thrown in the ocean.

 When we were moving around in a speedboat in places like Pianemo, Waisai & Kabui Bay we had a close encounter with these islands.
 Some of them are just free standing rocks in the ocean while others are small islands.
 Most of these are uninhabited.
 Even when they are inhabited, villages exist on the edge of the islands most of the times.